tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ### Player2D position
 How do we get the 2D player position in the `platforming_section.gd` script?
-We have a reference to the `PlatformingManager2D`, and it has a reference to the 2D player.
-Let's add a function to the `PlatformingManager2D` that will return the player 2D reference.
+We have a reference to the `PlatformingManager2D`, which in turn has a reference to the 2D player.
+Let's add a function to the `PlatformingManager2D` that returns the player's 2D reference.

 ```GDScript
 func get_player2D() -> Node2D: